-The SIMON GROUP of companies, headquartered in Aichhalden near Schramberg, employs around 750 people.
+The SIMON GROUP, headquartered in Aichhalden near Schramberg, employs around 750 people.
 Since 1992, its companies have been subsidiaries of INDUS Holding AG.
 In addition to its main plant in Aichhalden, BETEK operates a production facility in Taicang, China, as well as a sales office in the United States.
-The SIMON GROUP has an injection moulding plant in Rickenbach, Switzerland.

-These three group companies are organised within six business areas which operate on the market both independently and in tandem.
+These four group companies operate on the market both independently and in tandem.

-Our production processes within the areas of sintering and carbide technologies, plastic injection moulding, galvanised finishing and assembly, in combination with our effective in-house tooling and materials laboratory, ensure that we are able to provide competitive and technologically excellent products.
+Our production processes within the areas of sintering and carbide technologies, in combination with our effective in-house tooling and materials laboratory, ensure that we are able to provide competitive and technologically excellent products.

 Many of our new and ongoing product developments are created in close collaboration with customers.
 Numerous patents attest to the great innovative strength of our individual companies and business areas.
 Our products are first developed with the support of highly modern technologies such as FEM, Design for Six Sigma (DFSS) and rapid prototyping before subsequently entering into series production.
 Products from all of these areas distinguish themselves through their excellent quality - bearing the mark ‘High tech, Made in Germany’.